- 2 - 4 hours (webinar + self study)

 This course is designed to be taken before the Level 1 Certificate in Chocolate Tasting course if you don’t already have a basic knowledge of fine chocolate.

 There is no exam for this course.
-A certificate of participation may be available from your learning provider.
+A certificate of participation is available from your learning provider on request.

 - The basics of how to taste chocolate, including aroma, flavour, look and touch